stlab/libraries/tips/stop-using-out-arguments.md

 ### When to Modify In-situ

-There are situations where an object has a large local part, so move is expensive, and it makes sense to modify the object in place.
+There are situations where an object has a large local part, so move is expensive.
+There are also cases where you might only be operating on part of the object (such as sorting a subrange of a vector).
+In such cases it makes sense to modify the object in place.
 However, these should be treated as the exception, not the rule.

 ## Multiple Out Arguments